catalyst-cooperative/pudl/docs/dev/nightly_data_builds.rst

-   If you download the files directly with ``aws`` then you'll be responsible for updating them, making sure you have the right version, putting them in the right place on your computer, etc. You also won't benefit from the caching that the Intake catalogs do.
-For easier automatic updates, data versioning and dependency management, we recommend using the Intake catalog rather than direct downloads.
-But for developent work it can often be convenient to grab the fresh nightly build outputs.
+   If you download the files directly with ``aws`` then you'll be responsible for updating them, making sure you have the right version, putting them in the right place on your computer, etc.

-If you want to copy these files directly to your computer, rather than using the PUDL Intake catalog, you can use the ``aws s3 cp`` command, which behaves very much like the Unix ``cp`` command:
+To copy these files directly to your computer you can use the ``aws s3 cp`` command, which behaves very much like the Unix ``cp`` command:

 .. code::